jadonoo/secure-mutillidae/README.md

 <script>alert(9)</script> JavaScript was submitted in the comment field of Add to your blog page.
 The script was simply added and displayed in the table, not executed as script as before.
 For functional test, submitted normal text in the comment.
 It was added and displayed on the table.
 Refer to figure 3.3.1 in appendix.

 2. Restricting uploading disallowed file type
 Uploaded disallowed file type hack.txt on http://localhost/mutillidae/index.php?page=upload-file.php page.
 File type was not allowed response was returned to the user.
-For functional test, uploaded the allowed file .jpeg, file was successfully uploaded to the xampp\tmp directory.
+For functional test, uploaded the allowed image file, file was successfully uploaded to the xampp\tmp directory.
 Refer to figure 3.3.6 in appendix.

 3. SSL/TLS hardening
 Used SSLscan to scan the website’s TLS setting, SHA2RSAEncryption with 2048 bits key was displayed.
 Previously supported 64 bits CCM8 cipher suites were not displayed.
 New SSL certificate was in use and displayed on the website by viewing certificate details.
 Refer to figure 3.3.4 in appendix.